willstepp/writings/hunger/hunger-notes.md

    She wept for him and comforted him but the thing that had been asked of him had not been asked of her and therefore Mika knew she would not join him in the wilds.
-   She prayed to the Great Spirit for strength on his behalf and told him she would help as best she could and then returned to the village.
+   She prayed for strength on his behalf and told him she would help as best she could and then returned to the village.
 Mika watched his mother go in silence.
    He loved her very much.

    "My boy is gone forever, my beautiful Mika."